kawatadaisuke/BarResoEDR3/README.md

 ### py/actions-sim.py

- Plot actions from snapshot of the simulation data of Junichi Baba's N-body/SPH simulation.
+ Plot action distributions from snapshot of the simulation data of Junichi Baba's N-body/SPH simulation.

+### py/actions-gedr3.py

+ Plot action distributions from the Gaia EDR3 data.